 How our Settlement Agreement Solicitors Can Help You

-- We can provide you with pragmatic and strategic advice on your options including the merits and value of your claim for a fixed fee starting from £240 including VAT.
+- We can provide you with practical advice on the merits and potential value of your claim for a fixed fee.
 Once we have provided you with a written quote for the agreed work, that price will not change.

 - Our specialist Solicitors/Lawyers can advise on the terms and effect of the clauses in your Settlement Agreement and can also help you negotiate better terms i.e. a higher settlement payment under our settlement negotiation service.